Brazil's Rousseff as popular as ever

 The number of Brazilians who say they trust her leadership climbed two points to 75 percent of those polled, and 63 percent of them view her government as good or very good, up from 62 percent in December.

-Once-booming Brazil grew a meagre 0.9 percent last year, dropping behind Britain to seventh largest economy in the world.
+Once-booming Brazil grew a meager 0.9 percent last year, dropping behind Britain to seventh largest economy in the world.

 While Rousseff's efforts to revive growth with tax breaks and public spending have so far failed to bear fruit, pollsters say Brazilians are more concerned with having a job and access to consumer goods.
 Rousseff's popularity is buoyed by record low unemployment and unabated consumer spending, they say.